Senior Staff Chaplains

 Aaron Scott, Chaplain and Organizer

 Aaron Scott joined the staff of Chaplains on the Harbor in January of 2015.
-He currently serves as Chaplains on the Harbor’s lay catechist, supporting leadership development for our work in Westport and Aberdeen.
+He currently serves as Chaplains on the Harbor’s Development Director, supporting leadership development for our staff and base as well as spearheading our fundraising.
 Aaron is also our in-house translator, media/communications lead, and itinerant preacher.
 He received his M.A. in New Testament Studies and Roman Empire from Union Theological Seminary in 2009.
 His undergraduate background is in Spanish, political economy, and liberation theology.

 Since 2009, Aaron has been a member of the Poverty Scholars Network through the Kairos Center for Religions, Rights, and Social Justice.
 He has helped to organize leadership schools, strategic dialogues, and develop curriculum for low-income community and religious leaders throughout the country in this capacity.
-He has also worked in youth and Latino ministries in The Episcopal Church, serves as Anti-Poverty Organizing Missioner for the Episcopal Diocese of Olympia, and serves on the National Steering Committee of The Poor People’s Campaign: A National Call for Moral Revival.
+Aaron has worked in youth and Latinx ministries in The Episcopal Church, serves as Anti-Poverty Organizing Missioner for the Episcopal Diocese of Olympia, and serves on the National Steering Committee of The Poor People’s Campaign: A National Call for Moral Revival.

 The Rev Bonnie Campbell, Chaplain